 Farming in Protected Landscapes

-We want to explain what the Defra-funded Farming in Protected Landscapes programme can support and how it will work, to encourage strong applications from the Dedham Vale AONB farming and land management community.
+We want to explain what the Defra-funded Farming in Protected Landscapes programme can support and how it will work, to encourage strong applications from the Dedham Vale Area of Outstanding Natural Beauty (AONB) farming and land management community.

 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.